karnking/karnking/README.md

 💬 Ask me about React, Redux, Next.js, TypeScript, Javascript, HTML, CSS!

-❤️ Believe in "People don’t care about what you say, they care about what you build" – Mark Zuckerberg
+ :heart: Believe in "People don’t care about what you say, they care about what you build" – Mark Zuckerberg

 ## Contact Me at